 It happens when you least expect it – the panicked feeling of realizing you have a pest problem in your home.
 Maybe you’ve witnessed mice scurrying out of the corner of your eye, or come home to a trail of ants that seem to have arrived within hours.
 Your initial solution may be to go out and buy every pest spray or trap on the market.
 You may even rummage through your own supplies at home to see if there’s a quick DIY method.
 While we can’t deny that these tricks may remedy your situation in the short-term, there is likely a reason why these pests have arrived in the first place.
 Much like you can’t fix a broken pipe with a Band-Aid, you can’t actually resolve your pest problem without figuring out the source of it.
 Unfortunately, your unwelcomed visitors are likely the symptom of a larger issue.

-With April being recognized as National Pest Management month, it’s a great time to start talking about how necessary it is to implement a strategy when it comes to keeping insects and rodents out for good.
 Here are a few tips to help get at the source of the problem, rather than quickly “fixing” it:

 Block entry points, also known as exclusion.
 Being able to identify how pests are getting in can be one of the most effective and long-lasting methods of pest control.
 Common areas that are easily overlooked are openings in door and window frames, vents, and where pipes or wires enter your home.
 Identifying where pests are coming in from the outside can immensely help prevent your problem.